-Here are some value-added platform functions:
+Here are some value-added accounting platform functions:

-You'll see that many of these platform features make the basic tasks around accounting easier.
-For example, chatter lets you create chat groups and leave messages to help your team understand what's going on in various stages of the accounting life cycle.
-This lets staff communicate over accounting information to resolve issues fast.

-Having task functions let you assign, monitor, and complete events in the system.
-This is a vital tool for helping you meet key deadlines, like a monthly close.
-Email notifications are also sent to inform users of assigned tasks.
-The task tool enables managers to assign specific individuals with certain assignments to ensure workflow is clear and efficient.
-All these other platform features enrich the accounting because they allow companies to use the technology more dynamically.
-The tools to dictate internal controls and best practices are immediately available.
+You'll see that many of these features make the basic tasks around accounting easier.
+Having task functions enables you to assign, monitor, and complete events in the system.
+This can be a vital tool for helping meet key deadlines, like a monthly close.
+Accounting software features such as these enrich accounting processes because they allow companies to use the technology more dynamically.